janoPig/HROCH/docs/HROCH.md

     Maximum alloved constants in symbolic model, accept also 0.
 - __code_min_size, code_max_size: int, default=32__

-   Each symbolic model in PHCRegressor is internally represented as a linear code.
+   Each symbolic model in SymbolicRegressor is internally represented as a linear code.
 For example $x_1*(x_2 + 0.1)^2$  can be represented as a linear program with code:

     ```python
     x4 = x2 + 0.1